Environment-Agency-Gov/saco-core/docs/data.rst

 in England.
 These percentiles are (lowest flow to highest flow): 95, 70, 50, 30.
 The WRGIS database does not contain time series information.

-Impacts are provided for three artificial influence scenarios, which may be defined approximately as:
+Impacts are provided for three artificial influence scenarios, which may be broadly defined as:

     - Recent actual: mean impacts over a recent ~6-year period
     - Fully licensed: hypothetical impacts if all abstractions were to take place at